 What Happened

-On July 25, 2025, a significant fire broke out in a two-story commercial building located near the University of Nevada, Las Vegas (UNLV) campus, specifically in the 4600 block of Maryland Parkway.
-The fire was reported shortly after 8 a.m. and quickly escalated, prompting the Clark County Fire Department to issue a third alarm due to the intensity of the blaze.
-Firefighters arrived promptly and encountered heavy smoke and flames emanating from the roof of the structure.
-Despite their efforts, the fire resulted in the destruction of at least eight businesses, including a U.S. Postal Service (USPS) location.
+On the morning of July 25, 2025, a significant fire broke out at a two-story commercial building located on Maryland Parkway, directly across from the University of Nevada, Las Vegas (UNLV) campus.
+The fire was reported shortly after 8 a.m. and quickly escalated, prompting a response from the Clark County Fire Department (CCFD), which dispatched approximately 125 personnel to combat the blaze.
+The fire was intense enough to warrant a third alarm, indicating the severity of the situation.

 Key Details